twobraids/codequotes/README.md

 I like the way that github highlights python code.
 In my own blogs and presentations, I want to highlight code in the same manner.
-I use this repo to hold code quotes from my blogs and presentations.
-Each commit represents a single code quote.
-It gives both history and a source for mining HTML for code quotes inserted into wikis, blogs and presentations.
+Each commit in this repo represents a single code quote.
+This repo gives both a linkable history and a source for mining HTML for code quotes inserted into wikis, blogs and presentations.
+I like the consistency and flexibility of github's CSS tagging in code quotes.

 ```python